-Children with Cerebral Palsy and other neurological conditions affecting muscle tone often present with high tone or hyper tonicity in their bodies, especially in their arms, hands and legs.
-Often called spasticity, this tone can be very painful, leading to constant muscle spasm or clonus and can eventually cause contactures or fixed deformities and shortened tendons.
+Children with cerebral palsy and other neurological conditions affecting muscle tone often present with high tone or hypertonicity in their bodies, especially in their arms, hands and legs.
+Often called spasticity, this tone can be very painful, leading to constant muscle spasm or clonus and can eventually cause contractures or fixed deformities and shortened tendons.
 Spasticity also limits movements and makes manipulating an object, walking and talking, or even just moving difficult or impossible for some children.

 While spasticity affects hand functions of the majority of children with cerebral palsy, it can be prevented and treated to some degree.
 There are a variety of treatments options available to manage spasticity.
 The non-surgical preventive methods and treatments that are commonly used to address spasticity and its consequences are passive range of motion (stretching) and splinting.

 Splint is a medical device used to support or immobilise specific parts of the body to facilitate healing, prevent or correct deformities, and improve functions.